Sarvenaz2000/assignment2_part2/README.md

 - **Modify Velocities**: Change `msg.linear.x` or `msg.angular.z` in the `move_robot` method to adjust the robot's speed or rotation.
 - **Adjust Timer Interval**: Update the timer duration in the constructor to alter the frequency of published messages.

+- **Summary**
+The **Robot Movement** ROS 2 package provides a simple node that controls a robot's movement by publishing velocity commands to the `/cmd_vel` topic using the `geometry_msgs::msg::Twist` message type.
+It allows the robot to move forward with a slight rotation by setting linear and angular velocities.
+The node publishes messages at a fixed interval (100 ms), and it can be easily adapted for any robot subscribing to `/cmd_vel`.
+The package requires ROS 2 (Foxy or later) and a simulation or robot setup.
+It includes a straightforward installation process, usage instructions, and code that defines the publishing behavior, allowing for easy customization of movement speeds and intervals.